lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-01-16-Winter_Scripting_Games_2014.md

 # Winter Scripting Games 2014

 Here are the most important Information you will need for the games.
 Note that the Time is UTC/GMT.
-For example January 19th 00:00 GMT means 18:00/6:00pm Eastern Time (I was not able to submit <a href="{{ base_path }}/2013/02/winter-scripting-games-2013-practice.html" target="_blank">one of my entry last year just for this reason</a>... silly me..)
+For example January 19th 00:00 GMT means 18:00/6:00pm Eastern Time (I was not able to submit <a href="{{ site.url }}/2013/02/winter-scripting-games-2013-practice.html" target="_blank">one of my entry last year just for this reason</a>... silly me..)
 <ul>
 * <a href="http://scriptinggames.org/" target="_blank">Scripting Games Website</a>